Brain Corp makes the AI brains behind floor robots

 As automation continues its slow but inevitable creep into brick and mortar, robots will undoubtedly play an increasingly important role.
 Bossa Nova, which deploys shelf-scanning inventory bots in grocery and convenience stores, and CommonSense Robotics, which constructs compact, highly automated fulfillment centers for small grocers and retailers, are just two examples of this trend.

 While today’s robotics revolutionaries may be solving different problems, their products share at least one thing in common: software.
-And that’s the market on which Bossa Nova, a San Diego-based autonomous platform company, is betting big.
+And that’s the market on which Brain Corp, a San Diego-based autonomous platform company, is betting big.

-Brain Corp is the brainchild (no pun intended) of Dr. Eugene Izhikevich and computational neuroscientist Dr. Allen Gruber.
+Brain Corp is the brainchild (no pun intended) of Dr. Eugene Izhikevich and Dr. Allen Gruber, both computational neuroscientists.
 A self-described serial entrepreneur, Gruber cofounded the company with Izhikevich in 2009 to bridge the “innovation gap” between artificial intelligence platforms and robotics hardware.

 To address this need, they developed BrainOS, a proprietary operating system that integrates with off-the-shelf hardware and sensors to provide, as Izhikevich puts it, the “brains” for robots.